jweiland-net/service_bw2/Documentation/Configuration/TypoScript/Index.rst

 ..  confval:: lebenslagen.pidOfDetailPage

     :type: int
-    :Default: <empty>
+    :Default: (none)
     :Path: plugin.tx_servicebw2.settings

-    For design resons it may make sense to link a Lebenslage onto its own page UID.
+    For design reasons it may make sense to link a Lebenslage onto its own page UID.

 =====